jpodivin/landscapy/README.md

 # landscapy
-Library of various test functions for benchmarking optimization algorithms.
+Library of various test functions for optimization algorithm benchmarking.

-Spun off from my [pystrand](https://github.com/jpodivin/pystrand) project in order to formalize management.
+Spun off from my [pystrand](https://github.com/jpodivin/pystrand) project in order to formalize and simply management of the test functions.